+Site name / number Tiddington-with-Albury Recreation Ground LGS1

+Location SP 649051; between Albury View and Sandy Lane

+Landowner Parish Council

+Description Recreation field and attached children's play area opening off the Village Hall and car park -0.586 Ha

+Planning constraints / Designation None

+Мар And the second

-Site name / number Tiddington-with-Albury Recreation Ground LGS1 Location SP 649051; between Albury View and Sandy Lane Landowner Parish Council Description Recreation field and attached children's play area opening off the Village Hall and car park $-0.586\ Ha$ Planning constraints / Designation None Мар Playing Hall Field Field Tiddington with Albury Recreation Ground Assessments against NPP LGS criteria 1.
-In close proximity to the community Yes, confined to area of Village Hall in centre of Tiddington 2.
-Demonstrably special to the local community and holds a particular local significance because of its beauty, historic significance, recreational value tranquillity or richness of its flora and fauna Yes, regularly used as a social recreational amenity, for village fetes, car boot sales, training for village tug-of-war event, running around by children using the equipment set up and by people walking small dogs or playing with them.
-3. Local in character and not an extensive tract of land Yes Next steps Landowner consultation Consultation complete Landowner support/ objection Supported Recommendation Recommended for designation
+Assessments against NPP LGS s criteria

+1. In close proximity to the community Yes, confined to area of Village Hall in centre of Tiddington

+2. Demonstrably special to the local community and holds a particular local significance because of its beauty, historic significance, recreational value tranquillity or richness of its flora and fauna Yes, regularly used as a social recreational amenity, for village fetes, car boot sales, training for village tug-of-war event, running around by children using the equipment set up and by people walking small dogs or playing with them.

+3. Local in character and not an extensive tract of land Yes

+Next steps

+Landowner consultation Consultation complete

+Landowner support/ objection Supported

+Recommendation Recommended for designation

-Site name / number Tiddington Cricket Club Site LGS2 Location SP 65150505; off Albury View Landowner St Luke's Hospital for the Clergy Description Long-established recreation field and practice area dedicated to cricket which is a local facility that additionally caters for the wider community - 1.26 Ha Planning constraints / Designation Open Countryside Мар Cricket Ground Side Scrip 1: Color Copy of 1 Stat Mary St. revered.
-Harrier tunction 1990(1913) Tiddington Cricket Club Assessments against NPP LGS criteria 1.
+Site name / number Tiddington Cricket Club Site LGS2 Location SP 65150505; off Albury View Landowner St Luke's Hospital for the Clergy Description Long-established recreation field and practice area dedicated to cricket which is a local facility that additionally caters for the wider community -1.26 Ha Planning constraints / Designation Open Countryside Мар Ordence Survey. (c) Growen Copylight 2021.
+All rights reserved.
+Likence number 100022432 Tiddington Cricket Club Assessments against NPP LGS S criteria 1.
 In close proximity to the community Yes, centre of Tiddington 2.
 Demonstrably special to the local community and holds a particular local significance because of its beauty, historic significance, recreational value tranquillity or richness of its flora and fauna Yes, facilities extensively used, apart from match days.
 The pavilion serves as a social amenity throughout the year catering for those in the village.
 The bar facilities are open on a limited basis throughout the year.
 The training facilities are offered to young, aspiring cricketers on a twice weekly basis throughout the playing season thus providing opportunities for those from a wider area.
-3. Local in character and not an extensive tract of land Yes, long-established and cared for cricket ground that is a fenced off, private field between the centre of Tiddington and Albury. fenced off, private field between the centre of Tiddington and an extensive tract of land fenced off, private field between the centre of Tiddington and an extensive tract of land Next steps fenced off, private field between the centre of Tiddington and Albury.
+3. Local in character and not an extensive tract of land Yes, long-established and cared for cricket ground that is a fenced off, private field between the centre of Tiddington and Albury.
+Next steps Landowner consultation Consultation complete Landowner support/ objection No response received Recommendation Recommended for designation

-Site name / number Ickford Road allotments ickiora Road anotments Location SP 64950515; on Ickford Road, Tiddington Landowner 5 plots various owners Description Sliver of land between road and Parish boundary that has been used as allotments for many years by residents. -0.204 Ha Planning constraints / Designation Open Countryside Мар Ickford Read Allotments Assessments against NPP LGS 1.
+Site name / number Ickford Road allotments Location SP 64950515; on Ickford Road, Tiddington Landowner 5 plots various owners Description Sliver of land between road and Parish boundary that has been used as allotments for many years by residents. - 0.204 Ha Planning constraints / Designation Open Countryside Мар For the result of the result o Assessments against NPP LGS s criteria 1.
 In close proximity to the community Yes, centre of Tiddington 2.
 Demonstrably special to the local community and holds a particular local significance because of its beauty, historic significance, recreational value tranquillity or richness of its flora and fauna Presently, this area is the only area in Tiddington available to parishioners for private cultivation.
 The plots are either owned or rented.
 3. Local in character and not an extensive tract of land Yes Next steps Landowner consultation Consultation complete Landowner support/ objection All owners objected Recommendation The Parish Council considers that the site does not currently meet all of the NPP LGS criteria and is therefore no longer proposed for